TomceGraphics/graph-visualizer/README.md

 ## 🛠️ Development

 This is a simple, self-contained project with no build step required.
-The entire application consists of:

-- `index.html` - The main HTML file
-- `style.css` - Basic styling
-- `script.js` - The graph visualization logic

 To contribute or modify:
 1. Fork the repository